Sivagamiyin Selvan: Plot

 Indian Air Force pilot Flight Lieutenant Ashok is in love with Sivakami.
-They have a secret wedding and Sivakami becomes pregnant, but Ashok dies in a plane crash soon after.
+They have a secret wedding and Sivakami becomes pregnant.
+Ashok dies in a plane crash soon after.
 Looking for support, Sivakami tells her father about her pregnancy, but he dies too, leaving Sivakami alone with her newborn child, who she names Ananth.
 Fearing being shamed for having an illegitimate child, Sivakami places Ananth in an orphanage, with the idea of adopting him the next day, thus concealing his origin.
-Before she can adopt Ananth, a rich man whose wife had already lost many children and had lost one again comes to the orphanage, and adopts Ananth.
+Before she can adopt Ananth, a rich man whose wife had already lost many children and had lost one again, comes to the orphanage, and adopts Ananth.

 When she realises what has happened, Sivakami goes to the rich man's house and explains the situation.
 He takes pity on her, and hires her as a servant so that she can be close to her son.
 He also emphasises that Sivakami must not reveal her relationship to Ananth to his wife, who is fond of Ananth.
 She promises him that she would not.
 Meanwhile, the wife's brother sees Sivakami, and wants to marry her.
 When she rejects his proposal, he tries to rape her, but Ananth kills him with scissors.
 Sivakami tells Ananth to leave the scene, and takes the blame for him by picking up the scissors and claiming that she is the killer.
 She is arrested.

 20 years later, Sivakami is released from prison.
 Meanwhile, the rich man's wife learns of Sivakami's history from her husband, and she is shocked.
 Sivakami returns to their home, and is met there by a girl living there, Kavitha.
 They get along well, and Kavitha takes Sivakami to the airport to meet her fiancé, who turns out to be Ananth.
-However, he does not recognise Sivakami as he was much younger when he saw her last time.
+However, he does not recognise Sivakami as he was much younger when he last saw her.
 One day he finds a diary and sees pictures of his parents, and himself with his mother.
 He then realises who Sivakami is, and asks her to come to his awards ceremony.
 During the ceremony, he asks his mother to present him with the award, to which she agrees.
 The film ends with Sivakami and Ananth on the stage together.